-In the MIPS architecture, CP0 is responsible for the virtualto-physical address translation, the exception control system, the processor's diagnostics capability, the operating modes (kernel, user, and debug), and whether interrupts are enabled or disabled.
-Configuration information, such as presence of build-time options, such as microMIPS or Coprocessor 2 interface, is also available by accessing the CP0 registers.
+In the MIPS architecture, CP0 is responsible for the virtualto-physical address translation and cache protocols, the exception control system, the processor's diagnostics capability, the operating modes (kernel, user, and debug), and whether interrupts are enabled or disabled.
+Configuration information, such as cache size and set associativity, presence of build-time options, such as microMIPS or Coprocessor 2 interface, is also available by accessing the CP0 registers.